binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 #### Insufficient Monitoring
 ![](images/ThreatTags/PreventionEASY.png)

 There are a couple of ways of approaching monitoring:

-a) Only when you want to see and be notified when the state of your application is unhealthy (sometimes called the dark cockpit approach)
+1. Only when you want to see and be notified when the state of your application is unhealthy (sometimes called the dark cockpit approach)
-b) Regardless of state, healthy or unhealthy.
-Personally, I like both options.
+2. Regardless of state, healthy or unhealthy

+Personally I like to have both options.

 ##### Dark Cockpit